MohammadYAmmar/Learn-OOP-interactively-by-C-sharp/README.md

     - Some conditions to select in a checked list box ✔
     - Button of check python if available ✔
     - Program information interface ✔
-    - Check todo in the comment ⏳
+    - Check todo in the comment ✔
-    - Create new repo to publish ⏳
+    - Create new repo to publish ✔
+	V2 beta:
+	- Implementing the idea of assigning values to the variable based on the authorities ⏳
+	- New Form of idea ⏳
+	- Push to repo for publish ⏳
+	V3 beta:
+	- Create an idea to link and check if public, private, and protected
+	- Push to repo for publish
+	- Quiz
     - Button to close program then window to my account to follow :)
     - Interface to open the learning program
-    - Quiz
     - Check todo in the comment
     - Logfile records catch exceptions [ New learn and implement ]| improve to CSV
     - Sound if enable or not